Should You Exercise When You Have the Flu?

 Advertisement

-You've likely heard that as long as your symptoms are "above the neck" (sneezing, runny nose, light cough), it's OK to exercise, and that's true — with a caveat.
-"We would generally say take it down a notch," Dr. Montero of the Mayo Clinic says.
+You've likely heard that as long as your symptoms are "above the neck" (sneezing, runny nose, light cough), it's OK to exercise, and that's generally true, but you might still want to take the intensity down a notch, according to the Mayo Clinic.

 Below-the-neck symptoms (a hacking cough, body aches, feeling dizzy and fever) are signals from your body that it needs to focus on healing and it's time to skip the workout.